Active T1 transitions in cellular networks: Discussion and conclusion

-We have considered these two realizations of anisotropic active processes \textit{separately}.
-However, in biological tissues, both types of active stresses could coexist.
-In this case, the resulting T1 transitions would be the net result of the two types of anisotropic stresses, which drive them in orthogonal directions similar to a tug-of-war situation.
+If both processes are at work at the same time with the polarity $\bm{\mathcal{P}}$ aligned to the same axis, they would be antagonistic and oppose each other.
+This case is similar to a tug-of-war situation where the resulting T1 transitions would be the net result of the two opposing anisotropic processes generating shear along orthogonal axes.
 One can speculate that the relative strength of these two opposing processes could be fine-tuned such that the resulting net rate of active T1 transitions would be vanishing, even though the system would still be chemically active and T1 transitions fluctuate strongly forward and backward.
-This might lead to a fluidization of the tissue.
+This could lead to a fluidization of the tissue or give rise to stress oscillations.
 Furthermore, at this balance point, a biological tissue could be capable of changing rapidly to one of the two steady states with orthogonal shear axis if the balance between the opposing activities is lost.
+Recent work has proposed more detailed descriptions of T1 transitions, including delay~\cite{erdemci-tandogan2021effect} or nonlinear dynamics~\cite{krajnc2021active}.
+While we expect the qualitative picture studied in this manuscript to be rather robust, it will be interesting to study the role of such nonlinear or delayed T1 transitions in the anisotropic active processes discussed here.

 Using a linear continuum description that captures the anisotropic dynamics of the vertex model, we have shown that the difference between these two realizations of active stress is captured by a relative sign difference between the active stress magnitude $\zeta$ (positive in both scenarios) and the active T1 rate $\lambda$ (positive for anisotropic cell stress, negative for anisotropic bond tension).
 Despite these differences, an analysis of the energy balance in the system reveal that T1 transitions perform chemical work on the tissue in both cases, and can therefore be referred to as active.
 The determination of~$\zeta$ and~$\lambda$ experimentally is a challenge.
 However, the determination of the rate of active T1 transition $\tilde\lambda=\lambda-\zeta/\mu\tau$ may be accessible by state-of-the-art experimental techniques.
 Indeed, at steady state and for fixed box boundary conditions, the tissue shear stress reads $\bm{\tilde{\sigma}}=-\mu\tau\tilde\lambda\bm{p}$ and could therefore provide a readout for the sign of this activity coefficient.
 This local tissue stress could for instance be measured by injecting liquid oil droplets, as recently shown in the zebrafish embryo~\cite{mongera2018fluidtosolid,kim2021embryonic}.